TaneHaines/shai-hulud-detector/README.md

 1. Run the tool:

-python check_bundle_size.py
+python3 detector.py

-2. On first run, it will ask for the path to your bundle.js file
+2. On first run, it will ask for the path to your js file
 3. The script will automatically store this path in repo_info.txt for future runs

----

-### Example Output

-Bundle file: dist/bundle.js
-Current bundle size: 3.45 MB
-Bundle size growth is within acceptable limit (+0.12 MB) No obvious GitHub token access patterns or suspicious network calls detected

-If any warnings are detected:

-Warning: Bundle size increased by 4.2 MB since last check (limit 3 MB) Potential GitHub token prefixes detected in the bundle:
-  Detected prefix: ghp_
-Suspicious network calls detected (may indicate data exfiltration):
-  Call type: fetch

----

-## Configuration

-- MAX_DELTA_MB — Maximum allowed bundle size growth (default: 3 MB, Shai-Hulud Size)
-- REPO_INFO — Stores last used bundle path (repo_info.txt)

 ---

 ## Notes